 \begin{theorem} For the subset of \OSDMS instances described above, the ``doubling extension'' of \RORO is $\zeta$-competitive, where $\alpha_{\texttt{RORO}}$ is the optimal competitive ratio for \OCS (see \autoref{eq:alpha_roro}) and $\zeta$ is at least:

 \end{theorem}

 We give the full proof of \autoref{thm:roro-doubling-upper-bound} in \sref{Appendix}{apx:roro-doubling-proof}.
-This result shows that the competitive ratio of the doubling \RORO algorithm can be \emph{arbitrarily bad} -- in particular, the first entry in the $\min$ expression above grows to infinity as $\sigma$ approaches one, implying that the competitive ratio of the doubling \RORO algorithm is not better than the trivial $O\big( \tfrac{p_{\max}}{p_{\min}} \big)$ bound achievable by any feasible \OSDM algorithm.
-Intuitively, such an extension of \RORO cannot account for the demand that arrives in a coarse-grained manner: it fails to resolve the ``gap'' between how much demand the algorithm anticipates and the cumulative demand that does arrive, and this gap leads to its suboptimality.
-This limitation motivates the more modular and adaptive design of our main algorithm \PAAD, which we present in the next section.
+This result shows that the competitive ratio of the doubling \RORO algorithm can be \emph{arbitrarily bad}---in particular, the first entry in the $\min$ expression above grows to infinity as $\sigma$ approaches one, implying that the competitive ratio of the doubling \RORO algorithm is not better than the trivial $O\big( \tfrac{p_{\max}}{p_{\min}} \big)$ bound achievable by any feasible \OSDM algorithm. { Intuitively, a simple extension of \RORO cannot account for the demand that arrives in a coarse-grained manner: it fails to resolve the ``gap'' between the demand the algorithm anticipates and the actual demand that arrives, and this gap leads to its suboptimality.
+This limitation motivates the modular and adaptive design of our main algorithm \PAAD, which we present next. }